vldbss-2021/vldb-2021-labs/tinykv/doc_ss/lab1.md

 ## The Design

-In this chapter, we'll discuss about the design of our distributed transactional database system.
+In this chapter, we'll discuss the design of our distributed transactional database system.
 The overview of the architecture is:

 ![overview](imgs/overview.png)